r-grandorder/tri-hermes/en/pages/agartha.md

 I see what Rider means about there being threats everywhere.

 **Astolfo:**
 Heeey, at least they didn't surprise us!
 That proves Mash is sure staying alert!
-Way to go, Mash! ! !
+Way to go, Mash!!!

 **Astolfo:**
 Master!
 I think Mash deserves a double-super-extra helping of praise while we're preparing to fight!